-Melbourne purchased a customer list which had a carrying value of \$6,500 at the beginning of financial year.
+Melbourne purchased a customer list which had a carrying value of \$500 at the beginning of financial year.
 This has been amortised over 5 years.
-For year ended 30 June 2017, a charge of \$6,000 was recognised leaving a balance of \$500.
-The Group also assessed the customer list for impairment using the value-in-use method.
+For year ended 30 June 2018, a charge of \$500 was recognised leaving a balance of nil.
+The Group has assessed the customer list for impairment using the value-in-use method.